Give your Apple smartwatch the off-on treatment or a soft reset by following these steps.

 How to turn the Apple Watch off

 Turning off and restarting the Apple Watch changed with watchOS 10, and the method remains the same with the latest software, watchOS 11.
-Before you begin, ensure your Apple Watch isn’t on charge and is updated to the newest software version.
+Before you begin, ensure that your Apple Watch is not on charge and is updated to the latest software version.

 Follow these steps to turn the Apple Watch off: